-The CONSTITUTION of the SOUTHEAST ASIAN MATHEMATICAL SOCIETY1
+THE CONSTITUTION OF THE SOUTHEAST ASIAN MATHEMATICAL SOCIETY1

 The address of the Society at any given time shall be the Department of Mathematics or principal place of employment of the President then in office.
-This address shall be published in the Society's Directory and Newsletter.
+This address shall be published in the Society's directory, website and/or newsletter.

 The objectives of the Society shall be the following: